Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 • Priapism: Painful erection >6 hours in duration has been reported rarely.
 Educate patient to seek medical assistance for erection lasting >4 hours.

-• Vision loss: Vision loss, including permanent loss of vision, may occur and be a sign of nonarteritic anterior ischemic optic neuropathy (NAION).
+• Vision loss: Sudden loss of vision in one or both eyes, including permanent loss of vision, may occur and be a sign of nonarteritic anterior ischemic optic neuropathy (NAION).
 Risk may be increased with history of vision loss.
 Other risk factors for NAION include low cup-to-disc ratio (“crowded disc”), coronary artery disease, diabetes, hypertension, hyperlipidemia, smoking, and >50 years of age.
 Patients suffering sudden vision loss should discontinue therapy and consult health care provider immediately.
 A direct relationship between therapy and vision loss has not been determined.

 • Anatomical penis deformation: Use with caution in patients with anatomical deformation of the penis (angulation, cavernosal fibrosis, or Peyronie disease).